Degree Offered: Associate in Arts

 This course introduces students to the three major forms of literary expression: fiction, poetry, and drama.
 Significant works from each form will be analyzed to reveal creative techniques, how they represent an author’s time, and how they reflect today’s human condition.
 Prerequisite: WRIT101 or permission of the department.

 This course is designed to increase students' appreciation of the art of poetry.
 Various forms of poetry will be discussed as well as the intellectual and emotional responses poetry makes possible.
-Through reading and interpretive writing assignments, students will explore genres, literary movements and cultural expression in poetry as they develop critical thinking skills.
+Through reading and interpretive writing assignments, students will explore genres, time periods and cultural expression in poetry as they develop critical thinking skills.
 3-0-3 Prerequisite: WRIT101 or permission of the department

 College Algebra with Review